Community Science

 The conservation sector has committed itself to enhancing inclusivity and equity in achieving conservation goals.
 These commitments are enshrined in agreements such as the Kunming Montreal Global Biodiversity Framework of the Convention on Biological Diversity (CBD).
 Despite these commitments, where the rubber hits the road in conservation in the global south, much work is still to be done.

-Our lab is committed to enhancing the role of community science in conservation through a focus on equity and inclusivity.
+Our lab is committed to enhancing the role of community science in conservation through a focus on fairness and inclusivity.
 Our approach is grounded in ensuring that community scientists are both valued contributors and direct beneficiaries of the projects they engage in.

 We strive towards effectiveness and inclusivity